perebalazs/LowLevelFEM.jl/README.md

     - Stady state and transient problems in heat conduction.
     - Heat expansion
     - Thermal loading in stress analysis (thermal stresses)
+    - Generated heat (and temperature change) due to elastic deformations.
-- Modal analysis (eigenfrequencies, modal shapes).
+- Modal analysis (eigenfrequencies, modal shapes), even if the structure is prestressed.

 ## Planned features